-Program developer: The individual or entity responsible for designing and disseminating a program or service.
-Program developers may support implementation through training, technical assistance, and fidelity monitoring.
+Program purveyor: The individual or entity responsible for disseminating a program or service, which may be the original developer of the program model or a separate entity.
+Program purveyors may support implementation through training, technical assistance, and fidelity monitoring.

 Program implementer: The public or private agency delivering a program or service to children and families.